Intouch Insight Inc. (TSXV: INX) |

 Intouch Insight Inc. (TSXV: INX)

-Lynn Fosse, Senior Editor, CEOCFO Magazine, Published – August 7, 2017
+Interview conducted by: Lynn Fosse, Senior Editor, CEOCFO Magazine, Published – August 7, 2017

+CEOCFO: Mr. Watt, what is the vision behind Intouch Insight, Inc?
 Mr. Watt: Our vision has always been pretty succinct.
 We have always strived for, “Perfect information.
 Instantly.”
 The way that manifests itself into our mission is that we design, build and deliver solutions that collect data for customers and provide information that improves business outcomes.
 It’s really all about improving business outcomes.
 We don’t just collect and process information; we help our clients use that information to achieve improvements in their businesses.

+CEOCFO: What is your method?
+What is an engagement like with a client?
 Mr. Watt: We have a suite of products that consists of two lines.
 We have an operational line of products and an event marketing and automation line of products.
 In the operational line, we have covert auditing capabilities, which are commonly called mystery shopping.
 We also have overt, location based field auditing capabilities and customer satisfaction surveys.
 Lastly, we have forms and checklist automation software, which allows people to automate their own internal audits and checklists while creating action plans and tracking results.

 On this side of the business - which is really about customer experience management - we are able to put any tools in place that the client does not already have and work with whatever tools they already have in place, to make sure they have a 360 degree view of their business and their operations.
 We then bring that information together and provide them with the tools needed to actually make changes to their business, monitor those changes and determine whether or not they are getting return on the investments, and whether or not the changes that are taking place are having an effect.

+CEOCFO: What types of companies are turning to Intouch for services?
 Mr. Watt: Our customers probably cover almost any industry you can think of given the broad capability of the software.
 The largest concentration of customers for us, are in the financial services, automotive, retail, food service, hospitality, and gas and convenience industries.

+CEOCFO: What do you look for when you go on premise?
+Would a company typically engage Intouch if they are having problems or more proactively to see what might be done in a better way or both?
 Mr. Watt: Generally speaking, companies will engage us on a proactive, ongoing basis.
 Our typical clients are those who are truly looking to improve their customer experience and to improve their business outcomes.
 They are not reacting on a short-term basis to some problem they have.
 That’s not to say that the impetus for a customer to reach out to us is not due to a specific problem, but the desired outcome is generally broader.
 It is more common that the specific problems are actually identified and dealt with as a result of the ongoing, proactive program around customer experience management.

+CEOCFO: Are you often surprised at what a company has not recognized, whether it is from a survey or from an “in person” or just reviewing results?
 Mr. Watt: The answer is yes, there are usually lots of areas that a company has not recognized, but it is really not a surprise to us - it is just a function of size and scale.
 The larger the business, the harder it is to really know how consistently standards are being adhered to on an ongoing basis.
 For example, let’s look at a restaurant.
 You own an individual restaurant.
 You are the full proprietor and you’re there during all of your peak revenue periods, so you generally have a pretty good handle on what’s going on in your business, but you’re not there on Monday afternoons.
 For all you know, service is terrible on Monday afternoon.
 You hope those people do a good job when you aren’t there and you think they do, because they are the same people you work with on the other days and you personally mentor and coach them.
 However, you are still not sure what is going on Monday afternoons and this is just in a single location.

 Imagine now, that you are running a company that has hundreds or thousands of locations.
 How do you know whether each individual location is doing what you asked them to do or that they are protecting the brand and the brand’s standards, or that the customers are happy?
 Unless you have solid systems and processes in place, not only operational systems and processes, but also systems and processes around monitoring and measuring your customer experience, there is virtually no way for you to know; regardless of how good a manager you might be!

+CEOCFO: People are more likely to complain than give a compliment?
+How do you measure customer feedback?
+How do you know whether the things you are hearing, whether it may be good or bad, are really the bulk of what is happening, or does it matter?
 Mr. Watt: I suppose there are two answers.
 One is that people are much more likely to complain than give a compliment and the other is that it does not matter.
 If you own a business and someone complains, you want to address that complaint and you want to have a way for them to complain to you directly instead of through an online review site, to their thousands of Facebook followers, or some other method.
 You want to deal with things quickly and swiftly and not have it go viral, so to speak.
 However, the broader questions you’re asking, which are how do you know what good customer service is? or how do you weigh the value of complaint against compliment? are harder to answer.

 On a broader view we say that when you look at customer feedback you tend to get three core groups that will engage.
 Those that are upset and want to complain, those that are extremely happy with an experience or are very loyal to the brand, and those that just fill out surveys/reviews.
 Usually the third group is the largest and they engage due to the incentives being offered and the chance to be rewarded or recognized.
 The second, or “happy” group is generally the smallest in number in terms of their taking the time to engage.